leucinw/autoBAR/README.md

 * One-step perturbation is supported
   * An `{fname}.prm_` file with small parameter perturbation need to be in the working directory
   * No need modify the `settings.yaml` file
-  * This will be treated as the end state (two end states in HFE, excecpt for single ion)
+  * This will be treated as the end state (two end states if involving two legs)